Airmak J4: Design and development

 The aircraft is produced by Airmak S.r.l., a joint venture between Rafaelle Violetti and Valter Proietti of OMA Sud.
 It is manufactured at OMA Sud's Italian facility.
 Production commenced in the middle of 2012.

 The J4 was designed to comply with the Fédération Aéronautique Internationale microlight rules and US light-sport aircraft rules.
 It features a strut-braced high-wing, a two-seats-in-side-by-side configuration enclosed cabin accessed by doors, fixed tricycle landing gear and a single engine in tractor configuration.

-The aircraft fuselage is made from welded steel tubing, with riveted aluminum tail and wings.
+The aircraft fuselage is made from welded steel tubing, with riveted aluminium tail and wings.
 Its 9.44 m span wing has an area of 11.6 m2, employs a custom Iannotta airfoil and mounts flaps.
 The standard engine used is the 100 hp Rotax 912ULS four-stroke powerplant.

 As of January 2017 the design does not appear on the Federal Aviation Administration's list of approved special light-sport aircraft.